Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: From complete collineations to curve counts

-Moreover, any generic point $\phi$ of the intersection is a collineation of full rank, for which $\im(\phi)$ is not contained in $M_i$.
+Moreover, any general point $\phi$ of the intersection is a collineation of full rank, for which $\im(\phi)$ is not contained in $M_i$.
 Finally, for such a point, the dimensions $\dim(F_j\cap \im(\phi))$ are dictated \emph{exactly} by $\lambda$. \end{cor}

 We also record the following: